PedroGaya/hellblazers/srd-player.md

 ## Consequences

-Some spells and rituals specifically outline what happens on a messy andor grim, but this is not always true.
+Some spells and rituals specifically outline what happens on a messy and/or grim, but this is not always true.
 Most magical undertakings fall under certain categories, each of which has tiered levels of generic consequences, from level 1 to level 4.
 These are to be used as such, if no other consequences were previously specified:

 For both spells and rituals, what happens on a **grim** result is the **worst possible consequence**.
 For **messy** results, _make a tension roll_, and the severity of the consequences shall be proportional to the dropped dice, following the "shapes" outlined by the category of magic at hand.